kuzzleio/sdk-jvm/doc/1/getting-started/kotlin/index.md

 Congratulations, you performed your first connection to Kuzzle Server via a Kotlin program.
 You now know how to:

-- Instantiate Kuzzle SDK and connect to Kuzzle Server using a specific protocol (here `websocket`)
+- Instantiate the Kuzzle SDK and connect to a Kuzzle Server using a specific network protocol (here `websocket`)
-- Create a index
+- Create an index
 - Create a collection within an existing index

 ## Create your first document

-Now that you successfully connected to your Kuzzle Server instance, and created an index and a collection, it's time to manipulate some data.
+Now that you successfully connected to your Kuzzle Server instance, and created an index and a collection, it's time to manipulate documents.

 Here is how Kuzzle structures its storage space:

 - indexes contain collections
 - collections contain documents

 Create a `GettingStartedStorage.kt` file in the playground and add this code:

 <<< ./snippets/document.kt